 The objective of this test is to ensure that the seat and seat components remain attached to the car structure under the following test conditions.
-See schematic of test setup in Figure 14.
 The intent of this test is to satisfy the requirements described in CFR 49, Part 238, Section 233.
 This test must be performed dynamically as described in this section.